johnpenny/johnpenny/README.md

 # John Penny Development & Design

+### Profile
+I am a programmer and artist with a life-long interest in computing; especially interactive media.
+I have been making art, programming, and creating games since I was a child.
+I have an extremely wide range of experience with all things visual and interactive.

 ### Current Focus
 Unity based interactive media.
 Development, design, and all other aspects.

 I am currently working on my own B2C apps, but I am interested in contract and employment opportunities.

 ### Professional Experience
+* Unity interactive media and game development since 2015.
+  * 3D and some 3D animation
+  * 2D and 2D animation
+  * App design and development, all aspects
+  * UI
+  * Gameplay
+  * Shader programming
+* Graphic design, illustration, and animation since 2003.
+  * Content for both web/devices and print
+  * Branding
+  * Marketing
 * UX, front-end development, and web design since 2003.
   * (X)HTML(5)
   * Javascript